6 Teledermatology Companies to Choose From Based on Your Needs

 1. Miiskin PRO

-Miiskin PRO is a HIPAA-compliant store-and-forward teledermatology software solution that facilitates the workflows and necessary information-sharing (including photos of their skin condition) between patients and providers.
+Miiskin PRO is a HIPAA-compliant store-and-forward teledermatology solution that facilitates the workflows and necessary information-sharing (including photos of their skin condition) between patients and providers.

-Dermatology clinics and health systems in the U.S. can purchase it as an off-the-shelf solution with a subscription-based model.
+Dermatology clinics and health systems in the U.S. can purchase it as an off-the-shelf or fully-customizable solution with a subscription-based model.
 Providers using Miiskin PRO can get reimbursed at a rate comparable to face-to-face consultations.

 Patients can also use the app to request a consultation with their clinic for any skin problem or concern including skin lesions, acne, eczema, psoriasis, rosacea, and many more.